-This gives us a distance to the initial sighting of Zodiac, so all we need now is Donald Fouke's driving speed to work out how much time had elapsed when he made this sighting.
-Donald Fouke went on to say regarding his speed, "Well until I saw him probably 35 or 40 mph on a 25 mph street."
-This is now enough information to calculate fairly accurately how much time had elapsed since the broadcast at 9.58 pm.
+Firstly, we will start with Donald Fouke, who was driving his patrol car in the vicinity of Presidio Avenue and Washington Street at 9:58 pm.
+This is how he described the events of that night: "We were patrolling the eastern side of the Richmond District, going northbound on Presidio Avenue, we had passed Washington Street when a broadcast came in of a shooting at Cherry and Washington Street.
+As we approached Maple Street I noticed on the north side of the street a white male adult".
+This gives us a distance to the initial sighting of Zodiac - so all we need now is Donald Fouke's driving speed to work out how much time had elapsed when he made this sighting.
+Donald Fouke went on to say regarding his speed: "Well until I saw him probably 35 or 40 mph on a 25 mph street".
+This is now enough information to calculate fairly accurately how much time had elapsed since the broadcast at 9:58 pm.

-After the meeting with Zodiac, Donald Fouke stated in the documentary 'This is the Zodiac Speaking' he continued onward to the next intersection, which was Jackson and Cherry Street, turned south and met Armond Pelissetti who was traveling up Cherry Street in pursuit of Zodiac.
+After the meeting with Zodiac, Donald Fouke stated in the documentary 'This is the Zodiac Speaking' that he continued onward to the next intersection, which was Jackson and Cherry Street, turned south and met Armond Pelissetti, who was traveling up Cherry Street in pursuit of Zodiac.
 This course of events is actually impossible.
-The distance to this point in Donald Fouke's journey is 1,000 meters (0.62 miles), allowing for his claim of briefly slowing down for roughly 10 seconds as he passed the suspect, it takes approximately 70 seconds to reach the upper limits of Cherry Street from the Washington and Presidio Avenue intersection.
-The time would now be 9.59:10 pm.
-Armond Pelissetti remember, received the broadcast at 9.58 pm, the same time as Donald Fouke.
-Cherry Street is 100 meters in length, so at an average walking speed this would take 72 seconds to travel in its entirety.
-That means if Armond Pelissetti had started his journey up Cherry Street at 9.58 pm, he would meet Donald Fouke at 9.59:02 pm, only 8 seconds shy of 9.59:10.
+The distance to this point in Donald Fouke's journey is 1,000 meters (0.62 miles) - allowing for his claim of briefly slowing down for roughly 10 seconds as he passed the suspect - it takes approximately 80 seconds to reach the upper limits of Cherry Street from the Washington and Presidio Avenue intersection.
+The time would now be 9:59:20 pm.
+Remember, Armond Pelissetti received the broadcast at 9:58 pm (the same time as Donald Fouke}.
+Cherry Street is 100 meters in length, so at an average walking speed, this would take approximately 1 minute to travel in its entirety.
+That means that if Armond Pelissetti had started his journey up Cherry Street at 9:58 pm, he would meet Donald Fouke at 9:59 pm - 20 seconds quicker than 9:59:20 pm.

 This explains clearly the missing 2-3 minutes, before Donald Fouke finally returned back to Cherry Street and met up with Armond Pelissetti.
 He was searching the area of West Pacific Avenue by the park.
-But what was he doing there.
-He was supposedly responding to an attack on Paul Stine at the intersection of Washington and Cherry Street.
-So why was he heading away from the crime.
-Well the Zodiac Killer may have an answer in the 'Bus Bomb' letter "p.s.
+But what was he doing there?
+He was supposedly responding to an attack on Paul Stine at the intersection of Washington and Cherry Streets.
+So why was he heading away from the crime scene.
+Well, the Zodiac Killer may have an answer in the 'Bus Bomb' letter, where he stated "p.s.
 2 cops pulled a goof abot 3 min after I left the cab.
-I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again."
+I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again".
 Why would you be heading in the opposite direction to the crime scene, when a taxicab driver is being assaulted.
-The answer; he was directed there by Zodiac and perfectly explains the missing 2-3 minutes of the timeline.
+The answer is - he was directed there by Zodiac - which perfectly explains the missing 2-3 minutes of the timeline.

-When Donald Fouke was updated to the white male description at Arguello Street, he according to statements traveled along West Pacific Avenue to the area of the Julius Khan Park, which is about 1 and half blocks east of the Jackson and Maple intersection, where he last viewed the Zodiac Killer heading towards.
-Strange that, because Zodiac stated in the Bus Bomb Letter about an alleged discussion with police and "I disappeared into the park a block + a half away never to be seen again."
+When Donald Fouke was updated to the white male description at Arguello Boulevard, he, according to statements, traveled along West Pacific Avenue to the area of the Julius Khan Park, which is about one and a half blocks further east of the Jackson and Maple intersection, where he stated he last viewed the Zodiac Killer heading towards.
+Strange that, because Zodiac stated in the Bus Bomb Letter about an alleged discussion with police, that "I disappeared into the park a block + a half away never to be seen again".